DirectoryLister/docs/Common-Issues.md

 Fatal error: Uncaught Error: Call to undefined function mime_content_type()
 ```

-This error occurs when you're server is missing the PHP [fileinfo](https://www.php.net/manual/en/book.fileinfo.php).
+This error occurs when you're server is missing the PHP [fileinfo](https://www.php.net/manual/en/book.fileinfo.php) extension.
 This extension is required for rendering README files on the page.
 You will need to install that extension.

 ##### Ubuntu / Debian